Copyright © 2020 EarthSoft, Inc • Modified: 24 Feb 2020

 As data are received, before ever entering the process for loading into EQuIS, the data are checked according to established requirements.

-Note: At this stage, data is not reviewed for content or accuracy of the values contained within, but simply for reference values, data types, and format to ensure that the data will, in fact, load into the system.
+Note: At this stage, data are not reviewed for content or accuracy of the values contained within, but simply for reference values, data types, and format to ensure that the data will, in fact, load into the system.

 When it comes to managing data files prior to and after importing into EQuIS, there is not necessarily a "best way" or right answer for the questions listed below.
 What is important is to consider these issues regarding storage of incoming EDDs, naming of files, checking of data, and protocol for dealing with good or rejected files.